 - Wing: 50 ft (15 meter) high arched wing

 - Safety: Lifting propellers above the fuselage to eliminate head injuries from passengers or maintenance crew.
 Distributed electric propulsion (DEP) increases safety because if one lifting propeller fails, the remainder lifting propellers can safely land the aircraft.

 - Beta Technologies website

 - Article: How HUMS Could Help eVTOL Leverage Predictive Maintenance, MRO Network, Nov.
 5, 2019

-- Article: Beta Technologies shares sneak peek at new eVTOL at TexasUP, EVTOL Magazine, Nov.
+- Article: Beta Technologies shares sneak peek at new eVTOL at TexasUP, eVTOL, Nov.
 26, 2019

 - Article: Flying Car Leaders Talk Public Perception at a Secret Summit, Wired, Dec.
 4, 2019